CJSatnarine/CJSatnarine.github.io/blog/content/about_me/_index.md

     Wannabe Game Developer
 </h2>

-As mentioned, my interest in programming came with my introduction to game development.
+As mentioned, my interest in programming came from learning how to make a game in Unity.
+I still dabble around with Unity, but now I plan on working in Godot.
+I also had a period where I tried to work with [Blender's game engine](https://upbge.org/#/), but I didn't end up liking it (I'm not a huge fan of Python).

 <h2 id="adventuring_animator">
     Adventuring Animator